What to Wear in Spain to Avoid Looking Like a Tourist

 For our purposes, however, we’re going to look at a few pointers on how to dress in Spain that are generally applicable no matter where in the country your wanderings take you.

-Packing a Travel Backpack for Spain
+Travel Backpack for Spain

 Before we dive into the clothes, let’s start with your luggage.